KnowledgeCaptureAndDiscovery/somef/docs/output.md

 | **size** | Integer | File size content (bytes) of a code repository using a given programming language |

-A PUBLICATION has the following properties:
+A Publication has the following properties:

 | Property | Expected value | Definition |
 |---|---|---|